AttilaW-Keytiles/python-service/README.md

  1. For maintainability:
     * Used "Clean architecture" principles (not overdone, simplified!) for code structuring (package design)
     * "Ports & Adapters" pattern - e.g. this way can start with SQLite persistence but has the possibility to switch later relatively cheap
-    * Using interfaces opens a way to use "Dependancy injection" and more configurability - so let's do it!
+    * Using interfaces opens a way to use "Dependency injection" and more configurability - so let's do it!
+      (No framework or inversion of control is involved - we just "wire" manually for now)
     * Try design things the way out of the box we do not lock ourselves "too much" to any concrete libraries or frameworks.
     * Implement DRY (Do not Repeat Yourself) - and eliminate boilerplate as much as possible - out of the business logic